XiangpengHao/tech_blog/content/posts/crash-consistency.md

 It's just not that simple.

+I'm also afraid the performance numbers reported in their paper will set an unrealistic bar for future research, and discourage those well rounded practical systems, especially when the paper is published in SOSP.

 [^1]: RECIPE : Converting Concurrent DRAM Indexes to Persistent-Memory Indexes
 [^2]: [Data Concurrency and Consistency](https://docs.oracle.com/cd/B28359_01/server.111/b28318/consist.htm#CNCPT020)